get-convex/convex-hack-pack/README.md

   - Click the "Run function" button to try out your new function in the dashboard
   - In the "Arguments" panel, edit the value of `includeRandom` and verify that you see the correct results in the "Query outcome" panel!

+Great, we've confirmed in the Convex dashboard that our backend change was successful!

+But now when visiting [localhost:5173](http://localhost:5173) you'll see a whole lot of nothing.
+That's because our backend function change broke the frontend code that invokes that function!
+Let's fix it and get our ideas back.

 ## Exercise 3: Update your frontend

-Oh no, we broke the frontend!
-Now that we changed the `listIdeas` function, when visiting [localhost:5173](http://localhost:5173) you'll see a whole lot of nothing.
-Let's fix it and get our ideas back!

 - In your code editor, open `src/App.tsx`
 - In the `App` function, find the line near the top where `ideas` is defined using the `useQuery()` hook to call the `api.myFunctions.listIdeas` query function